photondiag2017 workshop

 The plasma created by the intense IR laser also produces a strong isotropic illumination in the visible range, together with a wide range of particles (X-rays, gamma-rays, etc.).
 This parasitic `light' can easily reach all the detection system implemented in the accelerator room and requires all the diagnostics, and in particular photon diagnostics, to be carefully protected using bandpass filters, blockers, shielding, etc.

-In addition to these comes the coherent and incoherent radiation which is systematically emitted when the electron beam crosses the plasma–vacuum transition at the source exit and the metallic foil previously mentioned.
-This component may often be negligible with respect to the previous ones, but should still be addressed.
+which is systematically emitted when the electron beam crosses the plasma–vacuum transition at the source exit and the metallic foil previously mentioned.
+This component may often be negligible with respect to the previous ones, but should still be addressed.3.2.
+Spectrum measurements

 The present LPA-based SR experiments and near-future LPA-based FEL experiments do not have to deal with users and can afford a destructive spectrum measurement.
 Therefore, basic spectrometers relying on a grating and a CCD were simply implemented, eventually coupled to collecting optics.
 Because the initial LPA beam highly fluctuates in energy, the resulting SR spectra are also expected to fluctuate, requiring single-shot measurements and simultaneous recording of the electron beam spectral content.
-The most illustrative example of LPA-based SR spectrum measurement is presented in Fig. 3[link].
+The most illustrative example of LPA-based SR spectrum measurement is presented in Fig. 3.
 It first shows that this kind of spectrometer (grating with CCD) enables the measurement of both the beam energy content (along the horizontal axis) and divergence (along the vertical axis).
 It also shows that the central SR wavelength can fluctuate by more than 25% because of the initial beam energy variations.

 3.3.
 Beam profile measurements